calebjedhugo/stories/README.md

 This application is designed to log into and consume the api for './api/v1/stories'.
 GET, GET (with /id), POST, and PATCH should all be available.

-PATCH should accept the single Boolean argument 'accepted'.
+All UI components are in the src/components folder.
+Each file has a single default export and a single component.

+Accept/Reject for admins is handled in StoryCreate.js.
+If there is an ID in the URL params, the data is fetched and the fields disabled.
+The submit button is replaced with the admin buttons.

+Navigation is handled by react-router-dom.
+The result is that there is no page refreshing.
+It is a SPA that modifies the URL to provide the user with a way to navigate back to a specific program state using urls.

+All api calls are handle by axios.
+Tokens and userData are stored in browser storage so they can be used for subsequent api calls.
+This also keeps the user 'logged in' should they refresh or navigate away from the application.

+The helpers folder contains static data to populate dropdowns or is used in multiple locations in the application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).